The Summit Boulders

 From pockets on the far left hand side of the boulder traverse rightwards along the lip, via an assortment of pockets, jugs and crimps, to the large slopey hold on the far right of the face.
 Mantleshelf this to the top.
 A problem which defines the word Classic!

 Start on two good pockets and launch upwards for good holds at the lip.
 Mantle to finish.

 From pockets on the wall reach up to small holds on the sloping shelf above.

 The direct to the mantle shelf jug at the end of ‘The Classic’ traverse

 An audacious and desperate line up the tiny crimps and pockets (mostly mono’s) on the left side of the steep, narrow and high face at the end of the boulder.
 Demands strength, technique and balls in equal measure…

 One for future generations who learn the art of levitation.
 The narrow blank face starting form the obvious pebbles / protrusions.

-The right hand arete of the slightly overhanging face gives a testing problem.
-Stay true to the arete for the top out.
+The right hand arête of the slightly overhanging face gives a testing problem.
+Start on the pebble on the left wall and flake (if you can reach it, otherwise the pebble below) and stay true to the arête for the top out.

-Start with both hands in the thin flake and pull up onto the wall above (without using the right hand arete).
+Start with both hands in the thin flake and pull up onto the wall above (without using the arête to the right or the big ledge above you once stood up).
 Finish up the wall on small pockets.